Lockheed F-35 fighter jet to miss UK military air show

-RAF FAIRFORD England Lockheed Martin's F-35 Joint Strike Fighter will not fly at Britain's Royal International Air Tattoo (RIAT), the event's organisers said on Thursday, dealing a blow to the U.S. group's plans.
+RAF FAIRFORD, England, July 10 Lockheed Martin's F-35 Joint Strike Fighter will not fly at Britain's Royal International Air Tattoo (RIAT), the event's organisers said on Thursday, dealing a blow to the U.S. group's plans.

 The entire F-35 fleet was grounded earlier this month after one of the jets caught fire, but Lockheed officials had still hoped the plane would be able to appear at the Air Tattoo, which runs through July 12 and is billed by organisers as the world's largest military airshow.